 A single Profound® Radiofrequency treatment boosts your body’s own production of the three building blocks necessary to restore volume within the skin: collagen, elastin, and hyaluronic acid.
 By stimulating the synthesis of this trifecta, wrinkles, lines, and hollows can be filled in and softened, and the skin gains a suppleness and bounce that comes from deep below its surface.
 One treatment provides, on average, 37% the result of surgical intervention (ie: face or neck lift) for problems such as skin laxity, wrinkles, jowls, and “turkey neck,” with a fraction of the downtime and risks associated with surgery.

-Treating aging, and more broadly, facial enhancement has developed far beyond the possibility of smoothing lines, wrinkles and folds.
-Soft tissue/dermal fillers such as JuvedermTM restore lost volume to the forehead and temples, cheeks, jaw line, chin and mouth area.
+Treating ageing, and more broadly, facial enhancement has developed far beyond the possibility of smoothing lines, wrinkles and folds.
+Soft tissue/dermal fillers such as JuvedermTM restore lost volume to the forehead and temples, cheeks, jawline, chin and mouth area.
 Dermal fillers can also be used to reshape or enhance lips, lighten dark under-eye circles and other forms of eye hollowing and to fill in some scars.
-Noses can be straightened non-surgically, sagging ear lobes renewed, and boney, veiny hands softened.
+Noses can be straightened non-surgically, sagging earlobes renewed, and boney, veiny hands softened.

-The natural enzyme, Belkyra™, can go a long way in defining the jaw line and enhancing the angles of the face.
-This fat-reducing treatment is specifically designed for treatment of the submental region, otherwise known as the dreaded “double chin.”
+The natural enzyme, Belkyra™, can go a long way in defining the jawline and enhancing the angles of the face.
+This fat-reducing treatment designed for treating of the submental region, otherwise known as the dreaded “double chin.”
 A series of treatments can substantially reduce submental fullness, improving the appearance of the neck, jaw, and chin, and restoring overall balance to facial features.